neswartz/CNC-Warmup-Program-Generator/README.md

 1. In the GUI:
    - Set Program Name, Controller, optional Machine preset or "Custom" travels
    - Start/Finish RPM and Feed, RPM Steps, Seconds per Step, Coolant
-2. Click OK and choose where to save:
+2. Click OK and choose where to save.
-   - Heidenhain: `.h`
-   - Fanuc: `.nc`

 ## Command-Line Usage (CLI)